8 Best Zinc Rich Foods For Kids

 Zinc is available in varied food sources, which may be a potential allergen, depending on individual factors associated with the child.
 Allergies to these foods may also affect zinc absorption (7).

 Zinc-rich foods for kids are essential for immunity and the strength of tissues.
-Red meat, shellfish, potatoes, nuts, beans, and whole grains are rich dietary sources of zinc.
+Healthy foods for kids such as red meat, shellfish, potatoes, nuts, beans, and whole grains are rich dietary sources of zinc.
 Younger children can get the required amounts of zinc from breast milk.
 Increased infections are one of the signs of zinc deficiency due to weakened immune system functions.
 Also, children with zinc deficiency have memory problems, learning issues, and concentration problems.
 You may give zinc supplements as per the pediatrician’s recommendations since excess amounts of zinc can lead to complications.

 Infographic: Symptoms Of Zinc Deficiency In Children To Watch Out